 For his many and diverse volunteer efforts in the areas of environment, land use, the budget, the Fairfax Federation is honored to recognize Chet McLaren with a Citation of Merit.

-Richard Raines has been a Reserve Deputy with the Fairfax County Sheriff's Office since Oct, 2003, volunteering over 23,500 hours.
-Initially, assigned to review and update all the Sheriff's Office emergency plans and standard operating procedures, he assisted in the submission of applications for federal grants for the enhancement of security of the Fairfax County judicial center.
+Reserve Deputy Richard Raines has volunteered over 23,500 hours with the Fairfax County Sheriff's Office since Oct 2003.
+Initially assigned to review and update all the Sheriff's Office emergency plans and standard operating procedures, he assisted in the submission of applications for federal grants for the enhancement of security of the Fairfax County judicial center.
 These projects provided much needed enhancements to the facilities.
 He and his partner, formulated a plan for and conducted a full scale exercise for the emergency evacuation of the Fairfax County Confinement facility.
 This plan became the basis for the National Sheriff's Associations class for the emergency evacuation of jails.
 The American Jail Association named him the association's volunteer of the year in 2005.
 He has taught classes on emergency response and jail evacuation at the local, state and national levels.

 For his many and diverse volunteer efforts in the enhancement of security of the Fairfax County judicial center, the Fairfax Federation is honored to recognize Richard Raines with a Citation of Merit.

-For his many and diverse efforts land use and community activities in the Mount Vernon District, and countywide with the Fairfax County Planning Commission, the Fairfax Federation is honored to recognize Earl Flanigan with a Special Gratitude Award.
+For his many and diverse efforts land use and community activities in the Mount Vernon District, and countywide with the Fairfax County Planning Commission, and on the occasion of his retirement from the Planning Commission, the Fairfax Federation is honored to recognize Earl Flanagan with a Special Gratitude Award.

 The Fairfax County Federation of Citizens Associations, established in 1940, is the countywide voice for homeowner, civic, and community associations.
 An all-volunteer organization, The Federation works on issues that impact Fairfax County residents, including education, transportation, the environment, human services, land use, the county budget, and state and federal legislative issues.